stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Points of evaluation are determined by a quadrature object (:ref:`dynamo0.3-quadrature`) and are independent of the function space the field is on.
-Placement of field data points, also called degrees of freedom ("DoF"), is determined by the function space the field is on.
+Placement of field data points, also called degrees of freedom (hereafter "DoFs"), is determined by the function space the field is on.

 .. _dynamo0.3-field-vector: